Dutch government could quit over child benefits scandal | DW | 15.01.2021

 Despite the scandal, opinion polls show Rutte’s government has the approval of two-thirds of the public.

-If ministers decide to step down, they could stay on until March's poll under a caretaker status.
+If ministers decide to step down, they could stay on until March's poll as caretakers.

-Voters will cast ballot to decide who will take up the 150 seats in the Dutch House of Representatives.
+Voters will cast their ballots to decide who will take up the 150 seats in the Dutch House of Representatives.

 Rutte's closest challenger is Geert Wilders, the leader of the anti-Islam, eurosceptic Party for Freedom, who he beat into second place in the 2017 election.